 Things I Love

-When I’m not homeschooling my children, bargain-shopping, or blogging, I enjoy tweaking recipes and baking big batches of things for the freezer, engaging in thought-provoking discussions, trying to keep up with politics, drinking a hot cup of tea while reading a good book, or spending a quiet day at home with my family.
+When I’m not homeschooling my children, bargain-shopping, or blogging, I enjoy tweaking recipes and baking big batches of things for the freezer, engaging in thought-provoking discussions, drinking a good cup of coffee while reading a good book, or spending a quiet day at home with my family.

 One of my favorite things is getting to meet some of you as I share at speaking engagements at various events around the country.
-In 2012 I published, 21 Days to a More Disciplined Life — an ebook that has sold many more copies than I could have ever envisioned! — and have another book coming out in 2014 published by Thomas Nelson.
+In 2012 I published, 21 Days to a More Disciplined Life—an ebook that has sold many more copies than I could have ever envisioned!—and my newest book, Say Goodbye to Survival Mode, released in early 2014 and is a New York Times bestseller.

 Subscribe to MoneySavingMom